Bridgewater Treatises: The Bible and science: Kirby and Buckland

 The final two treatises, those of William Kirby and William Buckland, both addressed the relationship of the Bible to scientific enquiry, but from very different perspectives.
 High Churchman Kirby's treatise on the "history, habits, and instincts of animals" began with a quotation from German naturalist Heinrich Moritz Gaede stating: "It is Bible in hand that we must enter into the august temple of nature."
 A follower of the view of theologian John Hutchinson (1674–1737) that the Bible contains hidden symbolic meanings, he argued that modern naturalists such as the transmutationist Jean-Baptiste Lamarck had lost their way by failing to honour the Bible.
-In stark contrast, the University of Oxford's Professor of Geology, Rev. William Buckland, declared in his first chapter that there was nothing in the Bible to suggest that the earth may not be ages old.
+In stark contrast, the University of Oxford's Professor of Geology, William Buckland, declared in his first chapter that there was nothing in the Bible to suggest that the earth may not be ages old.
 Accepting the facts of geology only strengthened Christianity, he claimed, by offering new evidence of design and disproving the idea of the transmutation of species.

 Ranging across the sciences, the Bridgewater Treatises took different approaches to trying to demonstrate how science was supportive of Christianity.
 Taken as a whole, they tended to imply that neither natural laws nor a historical process of creation were inconsistent with Christianity.
 However, they were opposed to both materialism and transmutation of species.